A COLLISION-FREE WORLD WHERE EVERYONE GETS HOME SAFELY

 However, the HAAS Alert approach to road safety and, ultimately, saving lives, goes even deeper, as Gareth elucidates.

-The OEMs are challenged, because globally, they've got different data feeds, they've got different data formats, they've got different priorities
+"The OEMs are challenged, because globally, they've got different data feeds, different data formats, different priorities and different political pressures.
+Safety Cloud gives them the mechanism to produce alerts in their vehicles, anywhere in the world."

 Alert Status: Red

-Says Gareth: “There is not a data issue.
-There's data everywhere, and we've seen this by looking at some of the national access points.
-Just because there's lots of data, doesn't mean it's good data.
-One of our first priorities is to work out if can we be connected to the asset that might be generating a hazard on the roadway?
-So are we directly connected to an ambulance, a fire truck, police car, tow truck, work zone vehicle?
+Says Gareth: “There’s not necessarily a data volume issue when it comes to safety.
+There's data everywhere, just look at the national access points, DFRS, traffic management centres and so on.
+But, just because there's lots of data, doesn't mean it's always good data, especially for pre-emptive safety.
+One of our first priorities is to work out if can we be connected directly to the asset that might be generating a hazard on the roadway.
+Being directly connected to an active ambulance, a fire truck, police car, tow truck, work zone vehicle, or even a broken down vehicle through E-call is often much more effective.
 Because what that does, it takes away all ambiguity.
-We know exactly where that vehicle is, and we know if it wants to alert or not.
+We know exactly where the hazard or person we are trying to project is, and we know situation and to alert or not.
 Does it have its blue lights and sirens going?
-We know that categorically.
+We can also feed that back in to the national access points, DFRS, traffic management centres etc to increase data accuracy and use cases.

 Visitors to Intertraffic Amsterdam in March will have opportunity to hear the HAAS Alert point of view when the company presents its paper: “30 seconds to Safer Roads for Everybody: Responder-Activated Alerts for Proactive Driver Response”.